 What would you do in pursuit of snacks?

-Recently I took a little roadtrip with three of my kids to see their oldest sister ET have her white-coat ceremony at veterinary school.
+Recently I took a little roadtrip with three of my kids.

 On the way we stopped at a roadside rest station and the kids wanted snacks from the vending machine.
 I got Little Boy some Doritos and GG a Dr. Pepper.